 Publications

-Occupation-industry mismatch in the cross-section and the aggregate (accepted JPE Macro)
+Occupation-industry mismatch in the cross-section and the aggregate (JPE Macro, 2024)

 The construction sector is host to both specialized and broad occupations: a shock to this sector will affect these occupations differentially.